petros-greece/tank-canvas-game/README.md

+# to do

+1. make objects optionally breakable;
+2. Add more game logic
+3. Make calculations for the games realiability
+4. Add a timer
+5. Add a scoreboard
+6. Add a leaderboard
+7. Add a pause menu
+8. Add a high score board

 # tank-canvas-game

 Hello everyone!
 My name is Petros, and I'm thrilled to share my journey in creating a JavaScript and HTML5 tank game using the Canvas API.